tylertechtyler/freeCodeCampTechDoc/README.md

 This is my attempt at the technical documentation project for free code camp.
-I think I will make it technical documentation for html, or css, or github, or some basic thing I have learned so far, so that I may reinforce my own learning.
+This is a site going over the basics of HTML.
+I think it is something I know well enough at this point to be able to teach it.
+Teaching something is also a great way of learning more about it as well, so it is a WIN-WIN for everyone involved.
+Enjoy!